wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 The dynamical part can reference the following variables:

 * WT
+* EWT

 The waiting time (WT) is the elapsed time since the call entered the queue.
 The time the call pass in an IVR or another queue is not taken into account.

+The estimated waiting time (EWT) has never fully worked.
+It is mentioned here only for historical reason.
+You should not use it.
+It might be removed in a future XiVO version.

 :Examples: